Place de la Concorde (Degas): Subjects and setting

 Ludovic Lepic c.
 1874.
 Photograph by Nadar.

 Edgar Degas's painting Place de la Concorde depicts Ludovic-Napoléon Lepic, his two daughters Eylau and Jeanine, and their dog Albrecht, crossing the Place de la Concorde in Paris, France.
-In the painting, Lepic walks though the square carelessly as his daughters move in the opposite direction.
+In the painting, Lepic walks through the square carelessly as his daughters move in the opposite direction.
 He is dressed fashionably, and he holds his umbrella under his arm and his cigar in his mouth as he walks.
 All of these details portray Lepic as the archetypal flâneur.
 The red patch on his overcoat indicates his rank in the Legion of Honour.
 The tall, solitary man on the left edge of the painting has been identified as the playwright Ludovic Halévy, who was also a close friend of Degas's until the Dreyfus affair.

 Eylau Lepic c.
 1876.
 Photograph by Nadar.

 Jeanine Lepic c.
 1876.
 Photograph by Nadar.

 The painting has been noted for accurately capturing the two girls' individual personalities.
 In the painting, Eylau, the older of the two girls, stands more confidently than her younger sister.
 Similarly, in a c.
 1876-77 photograph, she stands in a tomboyish manner with her hands on her hips.
 Eylau was named after the Battle of Eylau, in which Ludovic Lepic's grandfather, General Joseph-Louis Lepic, fought in 1807.
 In the painting, Jeanine, the younger of the two girls, stands tentatively with her father.
 In an c.
 1876-77 photograph, she stands in a more proper and stereotypically ladylike manner than her older sister.

 In the background of the painting to the right, behind the wall, is the Tuileries Garden.
 The building visible in the background to the left is the Hôtel de la Marine, which at the time housed the French Ministry of the Navy.
 Also in the background are two monuments dedicated to the cities of Lille and Strasbourg which feature sculptures by James Pradier.
 At the center-top of painting in the background is the monument dedicated to the city of Lille.
 Toward the right and almost entirely obscured by Lepic's hat is the monument dedicated to the city of Strasbourg.
 At the time that Degas created the painting, the monument to Strasbourg would have been draped in black to mourn the loss of the city to Prussia in the Franco-Prussian War.
 Depictions of urban exteriors such as in Place de la Concorde are rare in Edgar Degas's oeuvre.